11886knights/11886knights.github.io/index.md

 ## Join our 50/50 draw each quarter!

-The next draw is September 30th.
-[See this poster for details on participating](https://github.com/11886knights/11886knights.github.io/raw/master/docs/Council_Raffle_Sep_30_draw.pdf)
+The next draw is December 31st.
+[See this poster for details on participating](https://github.com/11886knights/11886knights.github.io/raw/master/docs/Council_Raffle_31_Dec__22_draw.pdf)

 ## Twitter